 What is the professional childcarer-child ratio?

-The professional childcarer-child ratio is the ratio of the number of professional staff to the number of children in a group in the childcare organisation.
+The professional childcarer-child ratio is the ratio of the number of professional staff to the number of children in a group or in the childcare location.
 The purpose of this ratio is to make sure the childcare is well matched to the children’s development.
 It applies on-site as well as on outings.
-The ratio varies depending on the group's age range and the type of childcare provided:

 • out-of-school care (buitenschoolse opvang, BSO)